INDUSTRIAL PRODUCTION INDEX

 Processing methodology

-The raw data are either presented as received or with minimal mathematical processing (e.g., annual percentage change).
-Annual indices are calculated as the arithmetic average of monthly indices.
+Base data are presented as-is or after minimal mathematical processing (e.g., year-over-year percentage change).
+Annual indices are calculated as the simple arithmetic mean of monthly indices.

 Update frequency